 DO A LITTLE RESEARCH FIRST

 Toy breeds and dogs that are not as active are much easier on your gardens.
-However, we’ve seen pets left alone for long periods of time turn to pacing (creating ruts in the lawn), barking, chewing, and digging in the hopes of escaping the yard.
+However, we’ve seen pets left alone for long periods of time turn to pace (creating ruts in the lawn), barking, chewing, and digging in the hopes of escaping the yard.

 IT’S NOT YOUR PET’S FAULT, BLAME IT ON YOUR LANDSCAPING

 Simply scolding an animal for bad behavior almost never works out for the better.
-In fact, we’ve seen pets continue the bad behaviour simply to get attention (that’s why they were digging or chewing in the first place – to get your attention).
+In fact, we’ve seen pets continue the bad behavior simply to get attention (that’s why they were digging or chewing in the first place – to get your attention).